 Peanut Butter Chocolate Chip

-- 3 Tbsp all-natural creamy peanut butter
+- 3 tablespoons all-natural creamy peanut butter

-- 1/2 cup chocolate chips (I used Lily’s)
+- 1/2 cup chocolate chips, I used Lily's

 Instructions